Biocomputing-Research-Group/CloudProteoAnalyzer/README.md

 ### Supercomputer Part
 1. Download and install Slurm
 2. Download and install Sipros Ensemble
-3. Download and install ProRata
+3. Download ProRata
+4. Add the path of the executing files of Sipros Ensemble and ProRata to the system path
+### Web Application Server Part
+1. Download the source code
+2.